nkdAgility/azure-devops-migration-tools/docs/faq.md

 ## Can I disable the telemetry collected and sent to Application Insights?

 Yes!
-You can turn off telemetry from v13.2 by passing `off` as a value for `--telemetry` on the command line.
+You can turn off telemetry from v13.2 by passing `true` as a value for `--disableTelemetry` on the command line.

 ```
-migration.exe --config configuration.json --telemetry off
+devops-migration.exe --config configuration.json --disableTelemetry true
 ```